hobler/miniTopSim/README.md

 # miniTopSim
-Project of the Seminar "Scientific Programming in Python" at TU Wien, WS 2020/21.
+Project of the Seminar "Scientific Programming in Python" at TU Wien, SS 2022.

 --------------------
 1. Code-Organisation